jimpames/mvs-cerberus/README.md

 - you can now use my files above to improve moshix zlinux installer for 390x to
 - be modernized for GO, FLASK, PYTHON and more but staying on 18.04 for hyperion stability.

+Recommended Setup for Users
+User Account Strategy
+Cerberus is designed to run as a dedicated system user called cerberus (no login shell, for security).

+Your normal user account (e.g. zubuntu) is used to run ./setup.sh and ./bringupall.sh.
+What setup.sh should do (which it already does):

+Create the cerberus user if it doesn't exist
+Own all files under /opt/cerberus and /etc/cerberus as cerberus:cerberus
+Run the Python processes as cerberus

+User Accounts
+Cerberus runs as a dedicated non-login system user named cerberus.
+Your normal user (e.g. zubuntu) runs the setup and bringup scripts.
+The setup.sh script will automatically:

+Create the cerberus user if it doesn't exist
+Set correct ownership and permissions

+You do not need to manually create the user.

 Hercules / Hyperion: If you need this build, msg me and I will zip it for you with the config....

 Q/A: